QBF Merge Resolution is powerful but unnatural: Conclusion and future work

 \section{Conclusion and future work}

 $\MRes$ was introduced in \cite{BBM-JAR20} to overcome the weakness of $\LDQRes$.
 It was shown that $\MRes$ has advantages over many proof systems, but the advantage over $\LDQRes$ was not demonstrated.
 In this paper, we have filled this gap.
 We have shown that $\MRes$ has advantages over not only $\LDQRes$, but also over more powerful systems, $\LQUplusRes$ and $\IRM$.
-We have also looked at the role of weakening --- that it adds power to $\MRes$.
-On the negative side, we have shown that $\MRes$ with and without strategy weakening is unnatural --- which we believe makes it useless in practice.
+While we also know that $\MRes$ cannot simulate $\LQUplusRes$, it remains open whether $\MRes$ can actually simulate $\LDQRes$ or even $\IRM$.
+We have also looked at the role of weakening and shown that it adds power to $\MRes$.

-For the system to still be useful in practice, one will have to prove that it can be made natural by adding existential weakening or both weakenings.
+On the negative side, we have shown that $\MRes$ with and without strategy weakening is unnatural --- which could well make it useless in practice.
+It is possible, but yet unproven, that $\MRes$ can be made natural by adding existential weakening or both weakenings.
 This, in our opinion, is the most important open question about $\MRes$.
+However, it is worth noting that even for propositional SAT solving, the most successful solvers are based on determinizations of CDCL, which is not natural (closed under restrictions), and so unnaturalness may not be a real hindrance after all.